VishalViswanathan03/DocScan/README.md

   - pip install -r requirements.txt
   - python app.py

-- Methode 2
+- Method 2
   - Pre-requisites: Docker desktop installed
   - docker pull vishalvn2003492/docscan:v1
   - docker run -d -p 8080:80 vishalvn2003492/docscan:v1
   - open localhost:8080 in browser

-- Methode 3
+- Method 3
   - A kubernetes environment, like minikube or a kubernetes cluster
   - cd into docscanner in charts folder in repo
   - helm install doscanner . , given that the kuberneted env is accessible in cmd, powershell or equivalent